 Nice stream and wonderful infinity pool in the SW of Lantau.

-- Difficulty: 5/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 5/10.
 Some ribbons to guide you.
 A couple of early exits.
 If doing it completely you will need to navigate through the bushes to arrive at a “civilized” path.

 - If you are only interested in seeing the infinity pool you can just walk on concrete and steps without doing the stream.
 Although the stream is the fun.
 Before you could be alone in the pool, overcrowded for a while and no swimming allowed in anymore therefore.

 - The map